 With our seven locations across the region, this designation impacts the ability to provide world-class cancer care close to home.

 Steven D. Leach, MDDartmouth Cancer Center was recently re-designated as a Comprehensive Cancer Center by the National Cancer Institute (NCI).
-A division of the National Institutes of Health, NCI bestows the Comprehensive Cancer Center designation to less than 60 of the 3,500 cancer centers nationwide.
+A division of the National Institutes of Health, NCI bestows the Comprehensive Cancer Center designation to less than 60 of the 1,500 cancer centers nationwide.
 Founded in 1972, Dartmouth Cancer Center is one of NCI’s longest continually designated Comprehensive Cancer Centers.
-Its renewed designation includes a grant in the amount of $13 million.
+Its renewed designation includes a grant in the amount of $13 million over five years.

 NCI-Designated Cancer Centers are characterized by scientific excellence and the capability to integrate diverse research approaches to focus on the problem of cancer.
 Comprehensive Cancer Centers are recognized for their scientific leadership, resources, and the depth and breadth of their research in basic, clinical, and/or prevention, cancer control, and population science, as well as substantial transdisciplinary research that bridges these scientific areas.
 There are currently 57 nationally, and Dartmouth Cancer Center is the only Comprehensive Cancer Center in northern New England and one of just three in New England overall (the others being Dana-Farber/Harvard Cancer Center in Massachusetts and Yale Cancer Center in Connecticut).